Sosha Makani: Mjøndalen

 On 21 June 2016, Makani joined Mjøndalen for a one-week trial.
 After a successful trial Makani on 30 June 2016 signed a two-and-a-half-year contract with the club.
 Makani made his debut for Mjøndalen on 7 August 2016, keeping a clean sheet in a 0–0 draw at home against Ullensaker/Kisa.

 Strømsgodset

 On 25 January 2017, Makani signed for Strømsgodset on loan until 14 August 2017.

 International career

 Under-23

 Makani has played 6 games for the Iran national under-23 football team.

 Senior

 In 2012 Makani was invited to the Iranian national team by Carlos Queiroz to play in the 2012 WAFF Championship.

-Makani was suspended for the opening game vs. Nigeria in the 2014 FIFA World Cup after the World Cup qualifying post-match altercation against South Korea on 18 June 2013.
-He was selected in Iran's 30-man provisional squad for the 2014 FIFA World Cup by Carlos Queiroz.
+Makani was suspended for the opening game against Nigeria in the 2014 FIFA World Cup after the World Cup qualifying post-match altercation against South Korea on 18 June 2013.
+He was selected in Iran's 30-man provisional squad for the 2014 FIFA World Cup by Queiroz.
 However, he was not included in the final list.